srct/masontoday/README.md

 ### iOS

-> Note: IOS can only be run on the macOS operating system
+> Note: iOS can only be run on the macOS operating system

 > Note: Xcode must be installed

 * `yarn run ios`

-This command will start the build, open a ios simulator, and start the react packager.
+This command will start the build, open a iOS simulator, and start the react packager.

 After this command starts up the app any changes made locally can be shown by using `cmd r` to refresh the app.